 Get a teacher?
 Buy a book?
 No way!

-Online guitar lessons are the way to go, if you want to teach yourself guitar:
+Online guitar lessons are the way to go if you want to teach yourself guitar at home:

 - Online lessons are cheap.
-Lots of lessons are free, the better ones cost a few bucks per month.
+Lots of lessons are free, and the better ones only cost a few bucks per month.

 - Always with you.
 Online lessons are there with you, wherever you have an internet connection.
 On your PC, iPad, cell phone, wherever.